vivitali/bundle-scss/README.md

 [![dependencies Status](https://david-dm.org/vasinkevych/bundle-scss.svg)](https://david-dm.org/vasinkevych/bundle-scss)
 [![devDependencies Status](https://david-dm.org/vasinkevych/bundle-scss/dev-status.svg)](https://david-dm.org/vasinkevych/bundle-scss?type=dev)
 [![Known Vulnerabilities](https://snyk.io/test/github/vasinkevych/bundle-scss/badge.svg?targetFile=package.json)](https://snyk.io/test/github/vasinkevych/bundle-scss?targetFile=package.json)
-Bundles all SCSS imports into a single file.
+Find scss file by mask and bundles this scss files and scss imports into a single file.
 Recursive search for all `@import ...`.
-All imported files (e.g `variables`, `mixins`) will be added at the beginning by default priority
+All imported files (e.g `variables`, `mixins`) will be added at the beginning by default priority.
+Or you may specify your own priority.

 ## Get started
 If you want to use `bundle-scss`